About Jen

 In addition, Jen is the editor of two anthologies of Florida poets and writers.

 Jen is also the author/co-author of several hardcover trade books, including the cookbook Mango (University Press of Florida, 2014), which won second place in the Les Dames d’Escoffier International M.F.K.
 Fisher Award for Excellence in Culinary Writing.
-Her fourth guidebook, The 500 Hidden Secrets of Miami (Luster), was published in November 2017, updated October 2019 (second edition), and updated again in October 2022 (third edition).
+Her fourth guidebook, The 500 Hidden Secrets of Miami (Luster), was published in November 2017 and is now in its fourth updated edition (June 2024).
 Her fourth cookbook, Ice Cube Tray Recipes: 75 Easy and Creative Kitchen Hacks for Freezing, Cooking, and Baking with Ice Cube Trays (Skyhorse Publishing), was published in June 2019.
+She also co-authored the 2016 World Gourmand-winning From the Tip of My Tongue (Story Press, 2015) with Cindy Hutson and Delius Shirley, and Raw Food/Real World: 100 Recipes to Get the Glow (William Morrow Cookbooks, 2005), with Matthew Kenney and Sarma Melngailis (see outtakes of the latter in episodes of Netflix’s Bad Vegan).

-As a journalist and critic, she has received multiple first-place awards from such institutions as the Association of Food Journalists, Gourmand Cookbook Awards, North American Travel Journalists, and Society of Professional Journalists, and has placed in the Green Eyeshade Award, Greenbrier Scholarship Competition, and Missouri School of Journalism Awards.
+As a journalist and critic, she has received multiple first-place awards from such institutions as the Association of Food Journalists, North American Travel Journalists, and Society of Professional Journalists, and has placed in the Green Eyeshade Award, Greenbrier Scholarship Competition, and Missouri School of Journalism Awards.

-Born and raised in New Jersey, Jen lived on the remaining acre of the historic homestead of Miami’s first postmaster with her husband, two college-age children, a variety of rescue animals, and fourteen mango trees for 20 years.
-She now lives in a century-old restored Tudor house in El Portal, a designated bird sanctuary, in Miami.
+Born and raised in New Jersey, Jen lived in the Mango House on the remaining acre of the historic homestead of Miami’s first postmaster with her husband, two children, a variety of rescue animals, and fourteen mango trees for nearly 20 years.
+She now lives in the Sherwood Forest House, a century-old restored Tudor house in El Portal, a designated bird sanctuary, in Miami.

 For acquisitions and engagement inquiries, please contact Jessica Alvarez of BookEnds Literary at: JAlvarez@bookendsliterary.com

-For editorial or educational requests, please contact Jen Karetnick at: kavetchnik@gmail.com
+For readings, classroom visits, editorial, or educational requests, please contact Jen Karetnick at: kavetchnik@gmail.com

 Find Jen Karetnick on social media at: